shahfarhadreza/papercode/README.md

 # Paper Code
 Tired of bloated IDEs that slow you down?
-Welcome to **Paper Code**, the lighteight, fast C++ IDE built for performance-obsessed developers.
+Welcome to **Paper Code**, the lightweight, fast C++ IDE built for performance-obsessed developers.

 ![preview](screenshots/02.png)